KonradHoeffner/konradhoeffner.de/blog/submitphd.md

 1. it stands for Cyan, Magenta, Yellow and Key (black)
 2. black pages need to only use the key channel
-3. not all RGB values cannot be represented in CMYK, such as a bright red (255,0,0)
+3. not all RGB values can be represented in CMYK, such as a bright red (255,0,0)

 A page that gets reported by colorcheck may contain a PDF picture that looks perfectly grayscale to the human eye but that has its black value mixed from the other colors, not the black channel.
 If it is a picture that you didn't produce yourself from within LaTeX, you can convert it using Ghostscript: